mattermost/docs/source/help/getting-started/searching.rst

 - For Mattermost Self-Managed workspaces, supported document file formats include PDF, PPTX, ODT, HTML, and plain text documents.

   - System Admins can `extend content search support to include DOCX, RTF, and PAGES file formats <https://docs.mattermost.com/administration/config-settings.html#enable-document-search-by-content>`__.
-  - Your System Admin can also `extend content search support to include documents within ZIP files <https://docs.mattermost.com/administration/config-settings.html#enable-searching-content-of-documents-within-zip-files>`__.
+  - System Admins can also `extend content search support to include documents within ZIP files <https://docs.mattermost.com/administration/config-settings.html#enable-searching-content-of-documents-within-zip-files>`__.

 To narrow your file search results further in the **Search Results** pane, select the filter option, then select the types of files to filter by, such as documents, spreadsheets, images, and more.